dysphie/sm-map-translator/README.md

 	```

 - This plugin is incompatible with [Multilingual Objectives](https://forums.alliedmods.net/showthread.php?p=2678257) and [Multilingual Objective Beta](https://forums.alliedmods.net/showthread.php?p=2305894).
-- You are not expected to manually add new entries, only edit existing — if a specific text is not getting picked up, please [file an issue](https://github.com/dysphie/nmrih-map-translator/issues).
+- You are not expected to manually add new entries, only edit existing — if a specific text is not getting picked up, please [create an issue](https://github.com/dysphie/nmrih-map-translator/issues).
 	However, nothing will break if you do, the section name (e.g. `edf566344eb9f2cb892e073e70c70181`) is just an [MD5 hash](https://www.md5hashgenerator.com) of the original text.